 d.
 In certain circumstances, we may ask you for payment of our anticipated fees and disbursements, and third party disbursements, prior to commencing work.
 In this instance, this payment will be a genuine pre-estimate of the likely fees and disbursements applicable to your matter.
 If our fees and disbursements vary from the pre-estimated amount, this payment will be adjusted accordingly.

 b.
-We will charge for all third party disbursements that we incur on your behalf or as your agent, such as official patent office fees, charges and disbursements of overseas associates, barristers’ fees and travelling and accommodation expenses (together with any applicable GST or taxes).
+We will charge for all third party disbursements that we incur on your behalf or as your agent, such as official patent office fees, charges and disbursements of overseas associates, barristers’ fees and travelling and accommodation expenses (together with applicable GST or similar taxes).

 c.
 Where we need to use the services of overseas associates, we will do so as your agent.
-We will make additional charges to cover currency exchange fluctuations, administration costs and any related professional services.
+We will make additional charges to cover currency exchange fluctuations, administration costs and any related professional services

-2.3 Invoices and Payments
+2.3.
+Invoices and payments

 a.
 We will issue invoices for our services and disbursements on a regular basis.